amitpatil321/amitpatil321-telegram-imdb-rating-bot/README.md

 - `utils/movie.utils.js`: This file contains utility functions for the Telegram bot, which help structure and format the data received from the API into user-friendly responses.

 ## Setup Instructions 🛠️
-To deploy the Movie Finder Bot on your Telegram account, follow these steps:
+To deploy the Bot on your Telegram account, follow these steps:

 1. **Clone the Repository**: Clone this repository to your local machine using the following command:
 ```bash